 You go about this by rabidly waggling your joystick from left to right – the faster you work, the quicker you max out the release bar.
 More a test of patience and the strength of your forceps than any semblance of skill.

 My brother had a novel approach to trouncing his foes under these circumstances.
 He’d pause the game, swap the joystick for the mouse and shake that from side to side instead – much easier on the wrists it transpires because the travel was far superior.

 Fine in belt-chasing one player mode, only inconveniencing himself.
-In two player mode against myself sitting right beside him, however, it was downright rude to expect me to wait while he overtly cheated his way to victory a dozen times per bout.
-Then you can’t argue with autistic older brothers, they’re always right, even when they’re absolutely wrong.
+In two-player mode against myself sitting right beside him, however, it was downright rude to expect me to wait while he overtly cheated his way to victory a dozen times per bout.
+Then you can’t argue with obstinate older brothers, they’re always right, even when they’re absolutely wrong.

 …Which reminds me, although the spectators are the least excitable human beings in the known universe, they are at least interesting in that amongst them are two of the developers, Andrew Swann (wearing a black 242 t-shirt and his girlfriend’s hat) and Mark Mason (blonde hair, wearing a white shirt and black tie).